phasewalk1/tonic-prost-playground/README.md

 # ⚭ tonic-prost-playground

-This is a _playground_ repository for early learning/experimentation with the [Tonic](https://github.com/hyperium/tonic)/[PROST](https://github.com/tokio-rs/prost) stack.
+This is a _playground_ educational repository for early learning/experimentation with the [Tonic](https://github.com/hyperium/tonic)/[PROST](https://github.com/tokio-rs/prost) stack.
+None of the provided software is production ready, nor intended to be upgraded.

 The playground implements a trivial two-service model we call the [_witch's pot_](#Witch's-Pot:-Visualization).
 The workspace contains a single _submodule_ which defines protocol buffers for a `TasksServer`.
 The `TasksServer` is implemented in TypeScript.